respoke/apollo/README.md

 If you would like to build the desktop app, proceed with the following steps.

-1. Edit `./nodewebkit.json` and change thesettings to meet your needs.
+1. Edit the following example config files and rename them:
-1. Set the url to your deployed Apollo application in `./public/passthrough.example.html` under the `<meta http-equiv . . .>` tag.
-Save it as `./public/passthrough.html`.
+    * `./nodewebkit.example.json` to `./nodewebkit.json`
+    * `./public/passthrough.example.html` to `./public/passthrough.html`
 1. From the Apollo directory, run `grunt release`.
 1. The applications will be in the `./public/release/<your app name>` folder.
 1. It is recommended to compress them by running `grunt pack`.